Ashutosh-777/BondU/README.md

-Sure, I'll update the dependencies section in the README to include all the dependencies and dev dependencies you provided.
-Here's the revised README template for your **BondU** project with the updated dependencies section:

----

 # [BondU](www.app.bondu.in)

 **BondU** is a digital business card and networking platform designed to transform the way professionals connect, exchange information, and follow up at events like exhibitions, expos, summits, and trade shows.Visit us at [BondU](www.app.bondu.in)